DitLabGithub/keycloak-idp/README.md

 - Traefik set up as the edge router in the Swarm
 - GitHub repository with appropriate secrets configured
 - SSL certificates for the Keycloak domain
+- Docker and Docker Compose for local development

+## Important

+Dont forget to disable localhost in realm.json in a production environment.